Sacroiliac joint fusion

 But in May 2021, vacationing with her family at the Florida home of Mickey Mouse and Buzz Lightyear, Jennifer Franklin wasn't happy.
 Hobbled by pain radiating down her right leg, the 36-year-old Amelia resident received an email with one word: "Approval."

 The message meant her insurance would cover sacroiliac joint fusion surgery by neurosurgeon Dr. Brad Curt at the Mayfield Spine Surgery Center.
 After several months of pain that had kept her from even holding her new granddaughter, she was beyond ready.

-"Disney World is the happiest place in the world, and I wasn't happy until I got that email," Jennifer says.
+"Disney World is the happiest place in the world, and I wasn't happy until I got that email," Franklin says.
 "I just knew that my pain and suffering was going to end."

-The email from the developer of the spinal implant used in Jennifer's surgery was the first significant progress in a three-year saga.
+The email from the developer of the spinal implant used in Jennifer's surgery was the first significant progress in a three-year saga for Franklin.
 Prescribed pain injections by another provider, she took the injections every three months in 2017, 2018 and 2019, with the benefits wearing off quicker every time.

 One doctor had diagnosed sciatica as the source of Jennifer's pain.
 A CT scan in 2017 revealed a fracture of the L4-L5 vertebrae, but Jennifer said a pain in her tailbone that was shooting down her leg was the telling sign.

 "The pain really took a toll on my family," she says.
 "I wasn't the typical me.
 I'm usually go-go-go all the time, but I couldn't do that."

 Making it worse was the fact that Jennifer was a new grandmother, and couldn't lift the baby or change a diaper.

 In 2020, she finally was referred by a friend to Dr. Curt, a Mayfield neurosurgeon in the West Chester office, who evaluated Jennifer's symptoms and recommended the SI joint surgery.